Petrol heads, bikers, hikers, canoeists and mountain-lovers: DON’T tell anyone about this part of Slovenia!

 By now it is nearly six o’clock.

 We have been on the road for nine hours and when I spot a sign to a campsite at the village of Trnovo Soci, in the Soca valley, we decide to stop over here.
 The mountains of northeast Slovenia are enough to tempt anyone to want to stay – a rugged, dramatic paradise, largely devoid of the trappings of international tourism.
-Don’t tell anyone.
+Definitely don’t tell anyone.
 The campsite is the equivalent of surfer city, Slovenian style.
 Except that the wetsuit clad people here are not surfers, but white water rafters.
 We need an adaptor for the electrical hook up, bringing back memories of the fifty Euro deposit we had to pay in Switzerland, but here they lend us one for free.
 The campsite is a fraction of the price too, in a superb location engulfed in dramatic scenery, and the welcome is warm.
 Most of the campers are Slovenian although I do spot one Czech, one Italian and one Finnish vehicle.

 The river as seen from the rickety wooden-slatted rope bridge far above, is an amazing sight, frothing white rapids breaking above the turquoise water as it heads back towards Italy.
 Tomorrow the Vrsic Pass.